 - The churches in the New Testament met on Sundays, not on the Sabbath, like the Jewish synagogues.

 - Paul explicitly teaches that the Sabbath is just a shadow of things to come, but that the reality is found in Jesus.
 He gives us the heavenly rest.
 Therefore Paul forbids us to judge other people on the basis of whether or not they observe a Sabbath (Colossians 2:16-17).

 The Lord’s day

 The Jews met on the Sabbath.
 Christians started meeting on Sundays (see Acts 20:7, 1 Corinthians 16:2).
-They did that because Jesus was risen from the dead on a Sunday.
-And appeared to them at least on the first and second Sunday after He was risen (John 20:19,26).
+They did that because Jesus was risen from the dead on a Sunday and appeared to them at least on the first and second Sunday after He was risen (John 20:19,26).
 Almost immediately the Sunday was called ‘the Lord’s day’ (Revelation 1:10).

 So it is clear that Christians do not need to keep the Sabbath on Friday and Saturday.
 It is also clear that the church, following Jesus’ lead, from the beginning had its main meetings on Sunday.
 This does not mean that the Sabbath laws were transferred to the Sunday.
 We are under grace, not under the law.

-That the Sabbath is fulfilled in Jesus, and that we therefore do not painstakingly have to follow the Old Testament Sabbath laws is great news.
-But it would not be useful if we would use that to say we can now work each and every day.
+That the Sabbath is fulfilled in Jesus, and that we therefore do not painstakingly have to follow the Old Testament Sabbath laws, is great news.
+But it would not be wise if we would use that to say we can now work each and every day.
 That the Lord rested on the seventh day of His creation work still is a powerful lesson for us.
 Rest is a blessing that we receive from the Lord.
 That the Sabbath law is fulfilled in Jesus probably means we should enjoy rest more, not less than in the Old Testament; that we should focus on God longer, not shorter than in the Old Testament.